ESSENTIALS OF DIAGNOSIS

 Investigations reveal no evidence of a space-occupying lesion.
 CT or MRI shows small or normal ventricles and an empty sella turcica.
 MR venography is important in screening for thrombosis of the intracranial venous sinuses.
 In some cases, stenosis of one or more of the venous sinuses will be observed.

 Lumbar puncture confirms the presence of intracranial hypertension, but the cerebrospinal fluid is normal.
 Laboratory studies help exclude some of the other causes mentioned earlier.

 Untreated intracranial hypertension sometimes leads to secondary optic atrophy and permanent visual loss.
 Acetazolamide (250–500 mg orally three times daily, increasing slowly to a maintenance dose of up to 4000 mg daily, divided two to four times daily) reduces formation of cerebrospinal fluid.
 Like acetazolamide, the antiepileptic medication topiramate (Table 24–2) is a carbonic anhydrase inhibitor and was shown to be similarly effective in an open label study; topiramate has the added benefit of causing weight loss.
 Furosemide (20–40 mg daily) may be helpful as adjunct therapy.
-Corticosteroids (eg, prednisone 60–80 mg daily) are sometimes prescribed, but side effects and the risk ...
+Corticosteroids (eg, prednisone 60–80 mg daily) are sometimes prescribed, ...